Transcendental Meditation: An Antidote to Violence?

 “I was initially sceptical that such a simple solution could be effective.
 However, after examining the evidence, I changed my mind.
 ‘An Antidote to Violence’ is a serious and well-researched book that offers an unconventional but effective peaceful solution to violence and terrorism.” – Lieutenant General Clarence E. McKnight, Jr, Former Director of Command, Control and Communications Systems for the Joint Chiefs of Staff, Washington DC.

 Barry Spivack studied Philosophy, Politics and Economics at Oxford University before training as a teacher of Transcendental Meditation.
 For 25 years he combined working in industry with teaching Transcendental Meditation part time.
-He currently teaches Transcendental Meditation in Essex, mainly in schools, companies and with patients in the UK National Health Service.
+He currently teaches Transcendental Meditation in Essex, mainly in schools, companies, to patients in the UK National Health Service and is leading a small project in the UK armed forces.
+His previous book, An Antidote to Violence: Evaluating the Evidence, was co-authored with Dr Patricia Saunders.

 David W. Orme-Johnson